ahtcx/overflowed/README.md

 # Overflowed

-Overflowed is a small library allowing you to build better responsive websites.
+Overflowed is a small library allowing you to make your websites more responsive with collapsible lists.
 It's currently in it's alpha stage and the APIs are potentially unstable, but I aim to satisfy the following goals before a stable version.

 - ⚛️ Works across all major frameworks
 - 🌳 Lightweight and dependency-free, tree-shakable